What will be studied?

 The assessment for this subject is based on two components:

-Paper 1: Shakespeare and C19th Novel.
-Students will explore Macbeth and Jekyll and Hyde.
-This exam, which is worth 50% of the overall grade requires students to analyse and explore an extract taken from each text.
-They then need to demonstrate their knowledge of the wider text and the social and historical context of the times.
+Paper 1: Shakespeare and a C19th novel.
+Students will explore Macbeth and Jekyll and Hyde/A Christmas Carol.
+This exam, which is worth 50% of the overall grade requires students to analyse and explore an extract taken from each text commenting on how language and structure creates meaning and how the extract fits into the wider text.
+Marks are awarded for appreciating how context has influenced the writing.

-Paper 2: Modern text, poetry anthology and unseen poetry This exam which is worth 50% of the overall grade assesses student’s knowledge of the plot, characters and themes in the play ‘An Inspector Calls’.
+Paper 2: Modern text, poetry anthology and unseen poetry.
+This exam is worth 50% of the overall grade and assesses students’ knowledge of the plot, characters and themes in the play ‘An Inspector Calls’.
 It also assesses their comparative and analytical skills using poems from the published anthology and poems that have not been seen in lessons.

 What will this qualification lead to?